krpors/gimlet/README.md

 The only thing required is that the necessary JARs are to be put on the classpath.
-If you have a driver JAR, for example `ojdbc6.jar`, just drop it in the `./lib/` folder.
+If you have a driver JAR, for example `ojdbc6.jar`, just drop it in the `./lib/` or `./drivers/` folder.
 When Gimlet is run the next time (using the run scripts), all JARs are added to the classpath, thus loading the JDBC driver automatically.
 In the Alias editor dialog, the combobox *should* then list all available drivers.

 # Parameter formatting